-Rachel Epperly is a composer-performer who is passionate about composing across genres, making music about gender, and exploring the vulnerability of the human voice.
+Rachel Epperly is a composer-performer who is passionate about composing across genres, making music about gender, and exploring the bodily vulnerability of the voice.
 In addition to being a composer, Rachel is a pianist, experimental vocalist, and accordionist.
-Though classically trained, she takes much of her inspiration from experimental pop music and the Korean traditional vocal genre pansori: she loves pop music's penchant for narrative and persona and pansori's raw, guttural vocal quality.
-Rachel recently graduated from the University of Michigan with a bachelors in composition and will be going to South Korea on a Fulbright scholarship in 2019-2020 to train in pansori and compose/perform a narrative song-cycle.
+Though classically trained, she takes inspiration from a variety of genres including experimental pop music and the Korean traditional vocal genre pansori.

-Rachel has been a participant at various fellowships and programs including the Silk Road Global Musician Workshop, the So Percussion Summer Institute, and the Gabriela Lena Frank Creative Academy of Music.
+Rachel has been a participant at various fellowships and programs including the Silk Road Global Musician Workshop, the So Percussion Summer Institute, the Atlantic Music Festival, New Music on the Point, and the Gabriela Lena Frank Creative Academy of Music.
 In 2014, she was the youngest composer to be commissioned by the Grand Rapids Symphony.